 Baltimore Catechism Volume One

-By The Third Council of Baltimore
+by The Third Council of Baltimore

-Since its 1885 debut, the Catechism commissioned by the Third Council of Bishops in Baltimore has instructed generations of Catholic faithful.
+Since its 1885 debut, the Catechism commissioned by the Third Council of Bishops in Baltimore has instructed generations of the Catholic faithful.

 With an easy to read question and answer format, the Catechism combines solid Catholic doctrinal teaching with meaningful exposure to Scripture and practical application.

-The revival of interest in the Baltimore Catechism reflects Catholics growing realization that a clear, concise presentation of the truths of the Faith is just what people young and old need to appreciate, practice and defend Church teaching.
+The revival of interest in the Baltimore Catechism reflects Catholics growing realization that a clear, concise presentation of the truths of the Faith is just what people young and old need to appreciate, practice, and defend Church teaching.
 Catechists and parents will find this Catechism an invaluable teaching tool as they prepare children and catechumens to receive the Sacraments and lead authentic Catholic lives.
 Students will find this an uncomplicated and friendly guide to authentic Catholicism.

-The 33 lessons contained in Baltimore Catechism No. 1 present the basics of the Catholic Faith in a manner suitable for First Communicants through fifth graders.
+The 33 lessons in Baltimore Catechism No. 1 present the basics of the Catholic Faith in a manner suitable for First Communicants through fifth graders.

-This is the original TAN edition of the Baltimore Catechism, with updated typesetting, fresh new cover, larger format, quality binding and the same trusted content.
+This is the original TAN edition of the Baltimore Catechism, with updated typesetting, fresh new cover, larger format, quality binding, and the same trusted content.

 About the Author: The Third Plenary Council of Baltimore was an American assembly held in the nineteenth century.
 Presiding were Archbishop Gibbons, the Apostolic Delegate, in addition to thirteen other archbishops, sixty-one bishops or their representatives, six abbots, and a religious general.
-Its sessions were held from the ninth of November to the seventh of December, 1884, and were comprised of twelve degrees.
-The Third Council is most noteworthy for the vigorous Catholic school building campaign which it spawned, commanding all parishes to provide Catholic education.
+Its sessions were held from the ninth of November to the seventh of December, 1884, and comprised twelve degrees.
+The Third Council is most noteworthy for the vigorous Catholic school building campaign, which it spawned, commanding all parishes to provide a Catholic education.
 It also produced the popular Baltimore Catechism for schoolchildren.

 Item No: TC0191 (Grouped)